 OPPO, Vivo, and Xiaomi, which are locked in a fierce battle to fill the void left by Huawei, will see Honor also entering the field and trying to expand its position in the premium market segment.

-The $300-$600 and above segments are expected to see a reshuffle in H2 2021 amid stronger competition, according to Counterpoint Research’s monthly Market Pulse data.
+According to Counterpoint Research’s monthly Market Pulse data, the $300-$600 and above segments are expected to see a reshuffle in H2 2021 amid stronger competition.

-Honor is yet to recover its sales peak of 4.55 million units which was achieved in August 2020.
+Honor is yet to recover its sales peak of 4.55 million units, achieved in August 2020.

 “The June 2021 sales were only a bit more than half of this peak number.
 But the current growth momentum appears quite strong as the company’s sales were up 39 percent (month-on-month) in May and 27 percent MoM in June,” said Archie Zhang, Research Associate at Counterpoint.

-Preliminary data also showed that Honor has maintained the growth in market share coming into July, indicating movement towards a full recovery.
+Preliminary data also showed that Honor had maintained the growth in market share coming into July, indicating movement towards a full recovery.